Hamilton cruises to dream win in Belgium

 "Lewis did a great job, he deserved to win."

-France's Romain Grosjean took an emotional third place for Lotus after Ferrari's Sebastian Vettel, in his 150th race and the team's 900th, suffered a right rear tyre blowout on the penultimate lap.
+With Rosberg suffering another explosive blowout in Friday practice, and the fastest track of all coming up next with Ferrari's home Italian Grand Prix at Monza, tyre supplier Pirelli came under fire.

+"Things like that are not allowed to happen.
+Full stop.
+If it happened 200 metres earlier, I am not standing here now," declared Vettel. [nL4N10Y0C3]

-"It was probably one of my best races ever," said the Frenchman, back on the podium for the first time since 2013 in a boost for a financially-troubled team who arrived in Spa with the threat of having their cars impounded hanging over them.
+While he fumed, Grosjean grinned as he returned to the podium for the first time since 2013 in a morale boost for a financially-hit team who arrived in Spa with the threat of having their cars impounded hanging over them.

-"Being here today is special for us, it has the price of a race win."
+"Being here today is special for us, it has the price of a race win," said Grosjean, who has worked with a sports psychologist to overcome the trauma of a race ban incurred when he triggered a pile-up at the start in 2012. [nL4N10Y0CL]

 Hamilton has now won six races this season, and 39 in his Formula One career.